What Makes Apache Pinot Fast: Chapter 1

-Let’s take a look at the portions of Pinot’s architecture that are relevant for the purpose of this blog series, mainly the Pinot table, segment, servers, and brokers.
+Let’s take a look at the portions of Pinot’s architecture that are relevant for this blog series, mainly the Pinot table, segment, servers, and brokers.

 - Pinot table – a logical abstraction that represents a collection of related data, that is composed of columns and rows (known as documents in Pinot).

 - Pinot segments – Similar to a shard/partition, data for a Pinot table is broken into multiple small chunks, that pack data in a columnar fashion along with dictionaries and indexes for the columns.

 - Pinot servers – A node that is responsible for a set of Pinot segments, by storing them locally and processing them at query time.

 - Pinot brokers – A node that receives user queries, scatters them to Pinot servers, and finally, merges and sends back the results gathered from Pinot servers.

 Let’s double click into point 4 and see how the query travels from the user, through the different Pinot layers, and steps taken by Pinot at each layer to accelerate the query.

 The query begins at the broker, which retrieves the total set of Pinot segments and the Pinot servers containing those segments.

 If no optimizations are applied, query processing will need to go through each segment on every server in the cluster and do scanning, filtering and aggregations.
 Pinot enables optimizations at various levels to reduce the amount of work needed per segment, as well as the total number of segments that need to be processed.

 - Broker level pruning: At this stage, broker level pruning techniques – such as data partitioning, replica group segment assignment, partition-aware query routing – can be applied, to reduce this set of segments, and possibly the set of corresponding servers.